There it is: the peninsula (actually an island) on the right.

 Weather: The weather forecast in this area will probably call for some percentage of rain and thunderstorms, and you'll want to be prepared for that.
-Normal for this area is 40-60% chance of rain and thunderstorms every day.
-However, it is your option to reschedule or cancel with refund if rain and thunderstorms are predicted at 90% or more by weather.com for zip code 29477, 2 days or less in advance of your arrival date.
-If we should close river trips and treehouses because to flooding, you'll have the option to be motored in, reschedule or receive a refund.
+Normal for this area is 40-80% chance of rain and thunderstorms every day, typically brief in duration.
+It is your option to reschedule or cancel with refund if rain and thunderstorms are predicted at 90% or more by weather.com for zip code 29477, 2 days or less in advance of your arrival date.
+If we should close river trips and treehouses due to flooding, you have the option to reschedule or receive a refund.

 Personal: Reservations may be cancelled for any reason at least 45 days in advance of your trip for a full refund less the 6% credit card company fee for processing your deposit twice.
 Please note that no refunds for any reason are given if cancellation is 45 days or less prior to the adventure.
 A funeral or medical emergency is unfortunately within that.
 But...

 If we’re able to re-rent your treehouse, we will refund your deposit.
 If we can't re-rent, then both you and we share the financial loss, as we receive only 50% of anticipated revenue.
 Rescheduling at the last minute means that the treehouse sits empty when others might have been able to rent it.
 You may want to consider travel insurance to protect yourself in case of personal emergencies.